ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

   When enabled, hits are queued while the device is offline and sent later when the device is online.
 Your report suite must be timestamp-enabled to use offline tracking.
 The default value is `false`.

-  >[!IMPORTANT]
-  >
+  Here is some important information:

-  >If timestamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be true. if your report suite is not timestamp enabled, your `offlineEnabled` configuration property *must* be false.
+  * If timestamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be true.
+  * If your report suite is not timestamp enabled, your `offlineEnabled` configuration property *must* be false.

     If this is not configured correctly, data will be lost.
 If you are not sure if a report suite is timestamp enabled, contact Customer Care or download the configuration file from Adobe Mobile services.
 If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data or include a custom timestamp on all JavaScript hits that use the `s.timestamp` variable.

   * Minimum SDK version: 4.0

 * **org**

-  Specifies the Experience Cloud org ID for the Experience Cloud ID service.
+  Specifies the Experience Cloud org ID for the Adobe Experience Platform Identity Service.

   * Minimum SDK version: 4.3